2016 February 29 - Tucson Time Traders community meeting & potluck

-Across the US and around the world, Timebanking has proven to be of benefit in a multitude of diverse applications, especially at a grassroots level - in person-to-person services, social services and support resources, neighborhood infrastructure, cooperatives and local businesses - thereby strengthening local communities and economies.
+Across the US and around the world, Timebanking has proven to be of benefit in a multitude of diverse applications, especially at a grassroots level - person-to-person and neighbor-to-neighbor services, social services and support resources, neighborhood infrastructure, cooperatives and local businesses - thereby strengthening local communities and economies.

 Timebanking is about acknowledging and crediting the invisible / core economy, building community, including older, younger, and disabled folks, and providing an economic buffer for mainstream working folks during recession.
 Timebanking is something everyone can do right now to strengthen your local community and economy.

 Membership in our timebank is free and open to everyone, and participation is growing slowly but surely... currently we have more than 200 members, including 3 organizations, and around 60 members using the website for networking and trading (see the word cloud below to get an idea of what we're trading & sharing.

 Our website is a live-online member-based community directory for finding people, services offered and wanted, and other resources.
-The online software is easy to use and easy to learn, and it's securely accessible with any web browser, new or old, on your desktop, laptop, tablet or mobile device (iphones androids etc).
+The online software is easy to use and easy to learn, and it's securely accessible with any web browser on your desktop, laptop, tablet or mobile device (iphones androids etc).